GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 ## Background

 The Digital Earth branch within Geoscience Australia offers a suite of Earth observation products, based on data from both Landsat and Sentinel platforms.
-The core products are Landsat 8 and 9 and Sentinel-2A and -2B surface reflectance.
+The core products are Landsat 8 and 9 and Sentinel-2A and -2B surface reflectance (SR).
 To deliver these products with confidence, the Calibration and Validation (Cal/Val) team perform vicarious validation by measuring field sites with hand-held equipment or an Unstaffed Aerial Vehicle (UAV; commonly known as drone) equipment close to the time of an overpass.
 This work began with Phase 1, where measurements were performed by multiple groups across continental Australia.
 Full details on the results and methodology can be found in the Phase 1 report.

-Data for both surface reflectance products and from field site measurements are made freely available.
-For surface reflectance products, you can visualise the data in [DEA Maps](https://maps.dea.ga.gov.au/), or for a more in-depth understanding and direct access to data, please visit the [DEA Knowledge Hub Data Products section](https://knowledge.dea.ga.gov.au/data/).
+Data for both SR products and from field site measurements are made freely available.
+For SR products, you can visualise the data in [DEA Maps](https://maps.dea.ga.gov.au/), or for a more in-depth understanding and direct access to data, please visit the [DEA Knowledge Hub Data Products section](https://knowledge.dea.ga.gov.au/data/).
 Field measurement data are made available through the [National Spectral Database](https://www.ga.gov.au/scientific-topics/dea/dea-data-and-products/national-spectral-database).

-As more field sites are measured and as newer measurements are made over the same field sites, the overall validation of surface reflectance products becomes more accurate.
+As more field sites are measured and as newer measurements are made over the same field sites, the overall validation of SR products becomes more accurate.
 The purpose of this report is to provide an up-to-date status of validation accuracy, based on the most recent measurements.

 ## Summary of Validation Work